tensorflow/community/rfcs/20180920-unify-rnn-interface.md

 1. Deprecate the duplicated RNN cells in TF RNN and suggest user to use the Keras equivalent,
 namely:
     1. nn.BasicRNNCell -> keras.SimpleRNNCell
-    1. (nn.BasicLSTMCell,  keras.LSTMCell) -> nn.LSTMCell
+    1. (nn.BasicLSTMCell, nn.LSTMCell) -> keras.LSTMCell
     1. nn.GRUCell -> keras.GRUCell
     1. nn.MultiRNNCell -> keras.StackedRNNCells
     1. (Optional) Remove the individual dropout param from Keras cells and preferred the DropWrapper